 Often considered as the world’s capitals of dining, Tokyo is a food lover’s paradise with a range of appetizing eateries dotted across the city.
 Make sure to visit Kikunoi and Tofuya-Ukai to tease your palate with exquisite Japanese dishes.

 The exciting city is also known to have a diverse and legendary nightlife—offering tourists with brightly lit districts, countless eateries, clubs, arcades and karaoke bars that are up all night.
 Enjoy seasonal cocktails at fancy bars and hit a range of clubs—whether it’s rock or hip-hop—you’ll be hosted by deejays from all over the world.

 If you’re the kind of person who gets exhausted roaming around a fast paced city, then relaxing by Tokyo’s majestic gardens and parks.
-The city is a home to KoishikawaK?rakuen, Rikugi-en and Yoyogi-k?en, attractive gardens that incorporate elements of Japanese landscaping.
+The city is home to KoishikawaK?rakuen, Rikugi-en and Yoyogi-k?en, attractive gardens that incorporate elements of Japanese landscaping.
 Laze around in these aesthetic garths; you may just get inspired.

 Tokyo offers a little bit for everyone and by that it doesn’t leave out the kids.
-The city is a great place for family vacation offering a range of attractions for little kids, with zoos, amusement parks and entertainment centers.
+A city is a great place for family vacation offering a range of attractions for little kids, with zoos, amusement parks and entertainment centers.
 The Tokyo Disneyland, Ueno Zoo, Legoland Discovery Centers, KidZania and Tokyo Dome City are some places you definitely should take your little ones.

-If you’re a fan of the award winning movie Spirited Away, then be sure to pay a visit to the Ghibli Museum, a fairy-tale demesne designed by the master animator Miyazaki Hayao, the creator of Princess Mononokeand Spirited Away.
+If you’re a fan of the award-winning movie Spirited Away, then be sure to pay a visit to the Ghibli Museum, a fairy-tale demesne designed by the master animator Miyazaki Hayao, the creator of Princess Mononoke and Spirited Away.

 Compiled by Shravya Singh Karki.